9-3-pursuit/lab-arrays-and-callbacks/README.md

 **Thought Questions**

-- What happened to the original array?
+- What happened to the original array?The original still existsa and hs not been mutated.
 - Can you store the values from a `map` method in a new array?
+Yes.

 #### Some